What to Wear in Your Professional Headshots

 Hair should look like you, just slightly more put together.
 Nothing freshly blow-dried or glued in place.
 A bit of shape, a bit of control, and that’s it.
 Keep it off your face and let it move naturally.

 Facial hair should look deliberate.
-Clean shave or tidy beard, either works, as long as it looks intentional.
-Don’t shave the morning of, it can irritate skin.
-Check the small stuff: stray nose hairs, ear hairs, or neck fuzz.
-A quick once-over in the mirror before you arrive makes life easier for both of us.
+Clean shave or a tidy beard, either works, as long as it looks intentional.
+Don’t shave the morning of as it can irritate skin.
+And men, I cannot stress enough about checking the small stuff: stray nose hairs, ear hairs, or neck fuzz.

 Be healthy, sleep well, and drink water.
-Show up as yourself.
-Don’t be the company that threw its epic Christmas party the night before I arrived.
+Don’t be the team that schedules headshots the morning after the big office party.
 When you look rested and comfortable, the photos always land better.

 Book a Session with Wardrobe Guidance

-Not sure what to wear?
+Not sure what to wear for professional headshots?
 We’ll sort it before your shoot.
 Every session includes a quick wardrobe chat so you know exactly what works and what doesn’t.
 Christine and I will walk you through options that fit your look, your job, and your brand.
 No guesswork, no panic-buying the night before.

 We’ll help you keep it simple, clean, and true to how you actually show up in the world.